 By understanding the food in the Bible and what God has gifted us to eat, you will reap incredible blessings that come with a healthy and balanced diet.

-Use this guide to help in planning out your daily meals and be on your way to achieving outstanding health that leads to thriving and not just surviving!
+Use this guide to help in planning daily meals and be on your way to achieving outstanding health that leads to thriving and not just surviving!